JGarza189/genome-utilities/README.md

 ## Online Support

-Essential resources for gaining skills in scripting:
+Essential resources for gaining skills in R and Shell scripting:

 - **[Software Carpentry: Shell for Beginners](https://swcarpentry.github.io/shell-novice/)**
   An excellent resource for beginners looking to learn the basics of Shell.